 2004: Jacks Hut restored.

-Jacks Hut is located on the east side of state highway 73, about five kilometres towards the West Coast from the township of Arthur's Pass.
+Jacks Hut is located on the east side of SH73, about 5 km towards the West Coast from the township of Arthur's Pass.

 There is a car park on the opposite side of the highway, at the entrance to the Bealey Valley Walk.